angelitosystems/filament-tenancy/README.md

 - **`InitializeTenancy`**:
   - Automatically resolves tenant from domain/subdomain
-  - Returns 404 if tenant is not found
+  - Returns custom 404 page if tenant is not found (if published, otherwise standard 404)
   - Verifies tenant is active before allowing access
   - Allows access to landlord/admin routes even with inactive tenants (configurable)
   - Registered globally by default (can be disabled in config)